Do you read a customer review and go, ‘meh, nice compliment’? Or do you get on the edge of your seat to exploit every ounce of it?

 What role does Wi-Fi analytics play in this?
 More than a few.

 For example, while you may think a certain product is what your customers want, Wi-Fi analytics can help you track what products your customers buy the most from you.
-It will also show what products are staying long on the shelf.
+It will also show what products are being neglected by your customers.

 This way you’d have glimpse of what products you should stock up on.